rust-lang/cargo/src/doc/crates-io.md

 # Before your first publish

-First thing’s first, you’ll need an account on [crates.io][crates-io] to acquire an API token.
-To do so, [visit the home page][crates-io] and log in via a GitHub account (required for now).
+First thing’s first, you’ll need an account on [crates.io] to acquire an API token.
+To do so, [visit the home page][crates.io] and log in via a GitHub account (required for now).
 After this, visit your [Account Settings](https://crates.io/me) page and run the `cargo login` command specified.